Corporate Pensions at a Dangerous Fork in the Road

 One possible solution is to do whatever it takes to ensure your retirement gets on firm ground as soon as possible.
 Consider diversifying your assets, and taking back control of your portfolio.
 One asset class to consider adding is precious metals such as gold and silver which can add stability during uncertain times.

-Remember, a house can’t be built without a solid foundation.pension, pension crisis, retirement
+Remember, a house can’t be built without a solid foundation.Featured, pension, pension crisis, retirement